ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/installing_ve.md

 Creating a virtual environment is a moderately advanced topic and there is a good primer on [the Real Python website](https://realpython.com/python-virtual-environments-a-primer/).

-## Altering the model code

-If you are interested in actually making changes to the code underlying the `ve_run` command and potentially developing extensions or alterations to the model, then we strongly recommend installing the package source code from GitHub using the `poetry` package manager.
-This will install the additional packages and tools used by the development team that are required for code development and quality assurance, code testing and building documentation.

-This is a much more complex installation - see this [overview of the developer setup](../development/contributing/overview.md) - but it will put you in a position to work with most recent changes to the model or contribute your own suggestions to the code.